pingcap/docs/develop/dev-guide-hybrid-oltp-and-olap-queries.md

 HTAP stands for Hybrid Transactional and Analytical Processing.
 Traditionally, databases are often designed for transactional or analytical scenarios, so the data platform often needs to be split into Transactional Processing and Analytical Processing, and the data needs to be replicated from the transactional database to the analytical database for quick response to analytical queries.
 TiDB databases can perform both transactional and analytical tasks, which greatly simplifies the construction of data platforms and allows users to use fresher data for analysis.

-TiDB has both TiKV, a row-based storage engine for Online Transactional Processing(OLTP), and TiFlash, a columnar storage engine for Online Analytical Processing(OLAP).
+TiDB uses TiKV, a row-based storage engine, for Online Transactional Processing (OLTP), and TiFlash, a columnar storage engine, for Online Analytical Processing (OLAP).
 The row-based storage engine and the columnar storage engine co-exist for HTAP.
 Both storage engines can replicate data automatically and keep strong consistency.
 The row-based storage engine optimizes OLTP performance, and the columnar storage engine optimizes OLAP performance.

-The [Create Database](/develop/dev-guide-create-table.md#using-htap-capabilities) section introduces how to enable the HTAP capability of TiDB.
+The [Create a table](/develop/dev-guide-create-table.md#using-htap-capabilities) section introduces how to enable the HTAP capability of TiDB.
 The following describes how to use HTAP to analyze data faster.

 ## Data preparation

-Before starting, you can import more extensive sample data [via the `tiup demo` command](/develop/dev-guide-bookshop-schema-design.md#method-1-through-tiup-demo-command-line).
+Before starting, you can import more sample data [via the `tiup demo` command](/develop/dev-guide-bookshop-schema-design.md#method-1-through-tiup-demo-command-line).
 For example:

 {{< copyable "shell-regular" >}}